szabgab/perlmaven.com/sites/en/pages/splice-to-slice-and-dice-arrays-in-perl.md

 ## Return values

-In <b>LIST context</b> splice returns the elements removed from the array.
+In **LIST context** splice returns the elements removed from the array.

 ```perl
 my @others = qw(SnowWhite Humbert);